Our Forests are a Treasure

 Each spring, millions of migratory birds fly back to the Atlantic Northern Forest to breed and raise their young.
 Our region is a globally significant resource for neo-tropical migratory birds, and is among the highest in diversity for breeding birds in the lower 48 states.
 Of course, bird habitat is just one of many ecosystem services our forests provide.
 As humans, we rely on them to provide clean air and water, flood mitigation and the scenic beauty and recreational opportunities that draw tourists from the cities and enhance our quality of life.

 Many our native forest birds thrive here, at the core of their global breeding ranges, but others face dramatic long-term population declines.
 Today, the habitat loss, degradation and fragmentation responsible for declines are interacting with the growing threat of climate change.
 Warming temperatures, changing precipitation patterns and increasing weather extremes, such as more severe storms and longer droughts, are taxing the forest wildlife and ecosystems (Rusted et al 2012).
-Audubon Vermont’s Forest Bird Initiative addresses climate change, among other threats to birds, by working to maintain forest cover, keep forests working, and to make exemplary forest management common practice in the woods.
+Audubon Vermont’s Healthy Forest Initiative addresses climate change, among other threats to birds, by working to maintain forest cover, keep forests working, and to make exemplary forest management common practice in the woods.
 Because of our legacy of working at the confluence of science and management, and our strategic partnerships with landowners and professional foresters across the Atlantic Flyway, we are in a unique position to make a positive difference for birds in a rapidly changing environment.

 What does climate change mean for Vermont’s forests and forest birds?